SoftwareHeritage/swhapguide/SWHAP@Paris.md

 In your `Workbench`, create a new branch called `Depository`.
 Keep all the folders but remove the README file.
 The branch will thus contain the `additional_material`, `raw_source_code`, `browsable_source_code` and `metadata` folders.
 Push this branch into a new branch of the `Curated` repository also called `Depository`.

-Going back to your `master` branch of your `Workbench`, remove all the files except for the README file that you can update if needed.
+Going back to the `master` branch of your `Workbench`, remove all the files except for the README file that you can update if needed.
 Push that branch into the `master` branch of the `Curated` repository.

 Finally, push the `SourceCode` branch of the workbench into the `Curated` repository.
+To see a concrete exemple of the final result, you can visit the work done at Software Heritage for the [Amaya browser](https://github.com/mathfichen/Amaya-curated), and based on the latest version of this guide.

 <!--
 Create the final `Curated` repository, containing only the